TLPcoder/hystrix-controller-oop-js/README.md

 ## Methods avaliable: ##

-createWrappers: Creates and saves all your hystrix wrappers using the Config passed to HystrixController
+createCommands: Creates and saves all your hystrix commands using the Config passed to HystrixController

 getConfig: returns the current config